-Maintain appropriate governance structures and ensure that, individually and collectively, directors have the necessary up-todate experience, skills and capabilities
+Maintain appropriate governance structures and ensure that, individually and collectively, directors have the necessary up-to-date experience, skills and capabilities

-The Board currently comprises the Chairman, two independent Non-Executive Directors and two Executive Directors, who provide a range of experience and backgrounds detailed in the Board "Skills and experience" matrix on page 59.
+The Board currently comprises the Chairman, two Independent Non-Executive Directors and two Executive Directors, who provide a range of experience and backgrounds detailed in the "skills and experience" matrix on page 61.
+With effect from 17 March 2025, the roles of the Remuneration and Nominations Committees were combined and on 7 April 2025, Amanda Aldridge was appointed as Senior Independent Director.

 The Board believes that the Company has a strong, independent, highly qualified and diverse Board with the right people in place to lead the business.
-Biographical details of the Directors are set out on page 60.
+Biographical details of the Directors are set out on page 62.